A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Experiments and Discussion

 \subsection{Model Scale Analysis}

-The improved performance of MANet is largely attributable to the general knowledge provided by the vision foundation model, SAM, which is also a large model.
-However, the large model does not have advantages in terms of computational complexity or inference speed compared to existing general methods.
+The improved performance of MFNet is largely attributable to the general knowledge provided by the vision foundation model, SAM.
+However, SAM is also a large model, and the large model does not have advantages in terms of computational complexity or inference speed compared to existing general methods.
 Consequently, we focus on reporting the model's \emph{trainable} parameter number and memory footprint to measure its hardware requirements.

 Table~\ref{tab:scale} presents the results of the model scale for all methods compared in this work.
-As indicated in Table~\ref{tab:scale}, the proposed \emph{parameter-efficient} fine-tuning technique allows the large foundation models to be used on a single GPU while maintaining a manageable number of trainable parameters and memory costs.
+As indicated in Table~\ref{tab:scale}, the proposed multimodal fine-tuning techniques allow the large foundation models to be used on a single GPU while maintaining a manageable number of trainable parameters and memory costs.
+The parameter statistics of MFNet are divided into two parts: the fine-tuning parameters in SAM's image encoder + the parameters in DFM and the decoder.
+The parameters in the latter remain consistent across different MFNet configurations.
+A comparison between MMLoRA and MMAdapter shows that MMLoRA significantly reduces the number of parameters by compressing thousands of dimensional spaces into a rank of $4$ through low-rank decomposition.
+While this approach is generally efficient, it may result in the loss of some essential information, especially when processing complex remote sensing data.
+Consequently, MMAdapter outperforms MMLoRA in terms of performance.

 In our experiments, we successfully fine-tuned the ViT-L backbone on the same hardware with the same hyperparameters, achieving results that surpassed all existing methods.
-For the ViT-H backbone, we adjusted the batch size from $10$ to $6$ due to the GPU memory limitation.
+For the ViT-H backbone, we adjusted the batch size from $10$ to $4$ due to the GPU memory limitation.
 This reduction in batch size did not degrade performance, but further improved performance.
 These results prove the powerful feature extraction and fusion capabilities of the large vision foundation model.
 This work also offers valuable insights for exploring multimodal tasks with large models under constrained hardware conditions.